 Whatever the alternative, the current policy objectives are too far-reaching and ambitious; those alternatives entering too deep a layer of detail run the risk of paradoxically narrowing the breadth of the instrument.
 There should be only one policy objective, naturally flowing from an appositely drafted provision on the scope of protection.
 It should be realistic, achievable and circumscribed, yet remain general enough so as to receive international application.
-It should be simple, clear, efficient and have a clear IP angle.37 An objective needs to be unequivocal because it determines how the instrument will be implemented and applied.
+It should be simple, clear, efficient and have a clear IP angle.37 An objective efficient and have a clear IP angle.
+An objective needs to be unequivocal because it determines how the instrument will be implemented and applied.